Bishajit/Bishajit/README.md

 - I was born in Dhaka, Bangladesh.
 - Currently residing in Queens, New York.
 - Working towards a career in DevOps
+- Exploring and mastering new tools such as Jenkins, Python, Docker, Kubernetes, AWS, Terraform...
 - Love to learn and enhance my skills.

 <h2 align="left">:heart: Let's get connected:</h2>